simple-icons/simple-icons/CONTRIBUTING.md

   * Leave the remaining settings untouched (or reset them with the button at the bottom of the settings).
   * Click the download button.
 * The [SVGO Command Line Tool](https://github.com/svg/svgo) in Docker
-  * If none of the options above work for you, it is possible to build a Docker image for compressing the images
+  * If none of the options above work for you, it is possible to build a Docker image for compressing the images.
-  * Build: `docker build -t simple-icons/svgo-optimizer .`
+  * Build: `docker build . -t simple-icons`
-  * Run: `docker run --rm -v ${full local path}:/image.svg simple-icons/svgo-optimizer`
+  * Run: `docker run --rm -v ${PWD}/icons/file-to-optimize.svg:/image.svg simple-icons`

 ### 4. Annotate the Icon